SAMMiCA/ChangeSim/data.md

 ### rtabmap.db file

-All data from mapping stage.
-We can view using rtabmap database-viewer.
+All data from the mapping stage.
+We can view using rtabmap-databaseViewer.

 ### cloud_map.ply file

 3D reconstruction map from RTABMAP.
-We can view using